 Card Alignments and Their Meanings

 Upright Hanged Man in a Reading

 This card has a thousand different interpretations.
-In the upright position, it could mean that you're needing to make a large sacrifice.
-You may have to give up on something that you wanted, or you need to do something huge for another person.
+In the upright position, it could mean that you need to make a large sacrifice.
+You may have to give up something that you wanted, or you need to do something huge for another person.

 The upright Hanged Man is in limbo and is caught between two choices.
 While upside-down, he gains insight into his situation.
 He may have been wrongly accused and could be paying for crimes he didn't commit.

 The interpretation depends on determining whether the Hanged Man has control of his situation or if he is being punished.

 The key to the card is that the Hanged Man must resign to his fate.
 He needs to surrender.
 If he adds stress to himself now, he could make his situation worse.
 If he wants to get off the tree, he has to do so carefully without getting more tangled.